-Gummy bear implants may have a lower long-term leak rate than older implants because the more solid type of silicone may have more trouble leaking out of the implant shell (which is also made of silicone).
-However, it will take several years to demonstrate if the leak rate is truly lower for gummy bear than traditional cohesive implants.
+- Gummy bear implants may have a lower long-term leak rate than older implants because gummy bear silicone is more cohesive; it tends to stick to itself, to hold together, and therefore may have more trouble leaking out of an implant shell, even if that shell develops a tiny defect or pinhole.
+However, it will take several years to demonstrate if the leak rate is truly lower for gummy bear than traditional implants.

-Gummy bear implants tend to retain their inherent shape, giving them a firmer look and feel, which can look more youthful, more perky.
+- Gummy bear implants retain their inherent shape, giving them a firmer look and feel, which can look more youthful, more perky.

 How do I know if my implants are gummy?